doivglser/mindevenviro-fanciful/README.md

 ° For Debian GNU/Linux with systemd. version 0.01

-° Change MAC - Addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to the vendor's MAC - Address.
+° Change MAC - Addresses, to obtain a new IP, "ctrl+C" quit's and revert the connected interface, to vendor's MAC - Address.

 ° Syntaxcheck with "pychecker", "perl -wc" and "shellcheck"